raj-db/TennisLineandBallDetection/README.md

 CatBoostRegressor was used to predict ball's bounces during the game based on ball trajectory detected in the previous step.

 ### Court detection
 It was used neural network for detection 14 points of tennis court.
-F
 ### How to run
 Prepare a video file with resolution 1280x720
 1. Clone the repository